 Here are a couple of suggestions to help you stay chilled out during your trip:

-- Go for things that don’t require a lot of planning – All of the option on the list below are spots or places you could travel to at a moment notice.
-The trouble with places further away is that they’ll require more planning and having more moving parts.
+- Go for things that don’t require a lot of planning – All of the options on the list below are spots or places you could travel to at a moment’s notice.
+The trouble with places further away is that they’ll require more planning and more moving parts.
 The more moving parts something has, the more things can go wrong.
 That’s why I love traveling in Japan without a plan!

-- Keep it simple – Focus on one activity at a time, don’t spend your entire stay planning your next day.
+- Keep it simple – Focus on one activity at a time, and don’t spend your entire stay planning your next day.
 Live in the moment and enjoy all that Japan has to offer.
-Sure, transport isn’t everyones favourite thing, but it sure as hell beats anything England has to offer!
+Sure, transport isn’t everyone’s favorite thing, but it sure as hell beats anything England has to offer!

 - Plan ahead – Yep, I know the last two points have told you not to do this.
-Instead of planning ahead when you’re in Japan, use my bucket list to make sure you haven’t missed anything you want to do.
-Then it’s just a case of fitting it into your schedule, and you won’t regret missing anything because you will have cherry picked the best of the best!
+Instead of planning ahead when you’re in Japan, create a bucket list to make sure you haven’t missed anything you want to do.
+Then it’s just a case of fitting it into your schedule, and you won’t regret missing anything because you will have cherry-picked the best of the best!

 Don’t believe everything you read

 Not only has that place shut down, but it’s also as in your face and as loud as it gets.
-Hence my reason of building an article that actually points people in the right direction for relaxing spots in Tokyo.
+Hence my reason for building an article that actually points people in the right direction for relaxing spots in Tokyo.

 Location: Koto City, Tokyo